 Launched from Italian shipbuilder Fincantieri's Marghera shipyard in Venice on July 4, 2010, the 86,000-ton Nieuw Amsterdam celebrates the glamor and history of New York City, formerly called Nieuw Amsterdam, with its inspired interior design and art collection.

 Holland America Line has installed an array of works valued at over $3 million, ranging from antiques by traditional Dutch masters to creations by renowned contemporary artists.
 Some pieces reflect the Dutch Golden Age while others, such as the spectacular centerpiece in the atrium, express a contemporary curiosity.
-Adorning the ceiling of Nieuw Amsterdam is an eye-catching abstract sculpture of the inverted New York skyline made from clear translucent blocks that hang upside-down.
+Adorning the ceiling of Nieuw Amsterdam is an eye-catching abstract sculpture of the inverted New York skyline made from clear translucent blocks that hangs upside-down.
 The sculpture was created by husband and wife Italian artists Gilbert Lebigre and Corinne Roger of Creazioni Lebigre & Roger.
 The significant collection, which includes works by celebrated artists Andy Warhol, Richard Estes and Roy Lichtenstein, continues with astounding displays throughout the ship.

-2016 sees a new Holland America class Pinnicle Class and it's first ship to join the class MS Koningsdam - Pinnacle means “high point”—and the debut of Koningsdam is a high point in Holland America Line history.
+2016 sees a new Holland America class Pinnacle Class and it's first ship to join the class MS Koningsdam - Pinnacle means “high point”—and the debut of Koningsdam is a high point in Holland America Line history.
 Then again, in many ways, Koningsdam has been 141 years in the making.
-As heir, she’ll carry forward all of the tradition, nautical heritage, and signature service and style for which Holland America Line is known—while raising the bar for 21st-century elegance.
+As heir, she’ll carry forward all of the tradition, nautical heritage, signature service and style for which Holland America Line is known—while raising the bar for 21st-century elegance.